influx6/sqlkit/readme.md

 ```

-- Generate API with sql as underline db
+- Generate package-level methods for CRUD with sql as underline db

-You annotate any giving struct with `@sqlapi` which marks giving struct has a target for code generation.
+You annotate any giving struct with `@sql_methods` which marks giving struct has a target for code generation.

 *All struct must have a `PublicID` field.*